Trade secrets are intellectual property (IP) rights on confidential information which may be sold or licensed.

 commercially valuable because it is secret

-be known only to a limited group of persons
+be known only to a limited group of people

 be subject to reasonable steps taken by the rightful holder of the information to keep it secret, including the use of confidentiality agreements for business partners and employees